 Pickled Ramp Chimichurri

 Ramps are a species of wild onion growing across North America during spring and early summer.
-The season coincides with the beginning of BBQ season which is why I've chosen to make chimichurri.
-Chimichurri originated in Argentina and Uruguay, usually made in a green (chimichurri verde) or red (chimichurri rojo) version and served with grilled meats.
-Enjoy my version with grilled steak, chicken, or grilled vegetables!
+The season coincides with the beginning of barbecue season which is why I've chosen to make chimichurri.
+Chimichurri originated in Argentina and Uruguay, usually made green (chimichurri Verde) or red (chimichurri Rojo) and served with grilled meats.
+Enjoy my version with grilled steak, chicken, or grilled vegetables.

-Soak the fresh ramps in ice water for approximately 2 hours, this will help them to stay crisp after pickling.
+Soak the fresh ramps in ice water for approximately two hours, this will help them to stay crisp after pickling.

 Remove the ramps, trim off the roots, dry them and place them into a container or mason jar.